lprakashv/notes/leetcode-problems/graphs.markdown

 # Leetcode notable Graph problems

-## Q: Sortest Path in Binary Matrix (0 for open 1 for blocked) with 8 direction movement
+## Sortest Path in Binary Matrix (0 for open 1 for blocked) with 8 direction movement

 __Solution 1__ - BFS